PAARKAVYB/RollaBall/README.md

 Inspector ->Surface Inputs ->BaseMap (Choose the color) Metallic map-> 0
 Smoothness -> 0.25
-Drag the Background to the plane and release the mouse
+Drag the Background to the plane and release the mouse.

     Material folder -> Create -> Material (Name: Sphere) Inspector ->Surface Inputs ->BaseMap (Choose the color) Metallic map-> 0
 Smoothness -> 0.75
 Drag the Sphere material to the ball and release the mouse